 There is a change in emphasis from a print and local-based collection to a collection that emphasizes electronic resources and remote access.
 The library is developing an integrated information environment that will offer this increasing access to information on the latest published research, information about primary data, gateways to remote databases, and, in many cases, provision for full-text information.
 It is therefore anticipated that the print and electronic collections will increasingly supplement and complement one another so as to best serve the needs of the academic community.
 Additionally, our membership in PASCAL (Partnership Among South Carolina Academic Libraries) provides us with additional access to print books from other member libraries and over 250,000 PASCAL e-books.

 As indicated in previous sections, electronic full-text access to resources is preferred wherever possible primarily due to ease of access and use particularly for distance students.
 Currently, the cost for the library’s subscription to electronic research databases is largely supported by membership in PASCAL (see above section under “Access”), and also with the help of the South Carolina State Library’s Virtual Library program, Discus.
-However, if the library considers a subscription of an electronic resource not supported by PASCAL or the SC State Library, purchase decisions will be based on database usage (and cost for each search for fee based databases), the number of requests from faculty, departmental needs, and resources that support the library’s mission, and goals.
+However, if the library considers a subscription of an electronic resource not supported by PASCAL, Carolina Consortium or the SC State Library, purchase decisions will be based on database usage (and cost for each search for fee based databases), the number of requests from faculty, departmental needs, and resources that support the library’s mission, and goals.
 Selection of an electronic database that has high cost will not necessarily be rejected.
-Deselection occurs when the database(s) no longer supports the curriculum.
+Deselection occurs when the database(s) no longer supports the curriculum or program closure.
 Deselection may also occur when there are changes in pricing for and renewal of electronic research databases funded by consortia and the SC State Library.